Special Educational Needs and Disability

 "A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
 Special educational provision means educational or training provision that is additional to, or different from, which is made generally for others of the same age in a mainstream setting in England."

-Amy Keogh is the SEND Lead for the school and Roger Hayball is the SENDCo.
-They make sure that all children with special educational needs and/or disabilities get the help they need.
+Amy Keogh is the SENDCo and she makes sure that all children with special educational needs and/or disabilities get the help they need.
 Support will always include 'Quality First Teaching' and can also include:

 Local Offer and more information